smallketchup82/Zero-K-MacOS/README.md

 - While the repository is named Zero-K-MacOS, it is not limited to MacOS.
 The steps used to create the virtual machines can be used on any system that runs ARM
 - The launcher will look as though it's not doing anything, and is frozen, but this is fine and just a result of the translation.
 The game will start eventually, so give it time.
 Only give up if it's been more than 15 minutes.
 - Steam login support is a WIP.
 For now its unsupported and it's up to you to get it working.
+- Due to media libraries not being emulated, animated effects (such as bullets, fire, etc.) will not be rendered

 ## Technical Details
 The virtual machines are built on top of Parallel's Ubuntu ARM64 virtual machine.